 Campaigning and awareness

 MPs vote to reunite familiesFollowing our campaign, thousands of people contacted their MPs to urge them to make it easier for refugee families to be reunited in the UK.
-As a result, in March 2018 131 MPs voted in favour a new law that would do this.
+As a result, in March 2018 131 MPs voted in favour of a new law that would do this

 Welfare for refugees with disabilitiesWe challenged an out-dated law denying refugee children access to disability benefits.
 As a result of our pressure, the courts ruled that this discrimination was unlawful.
 Resettled refugees with disabilities can now access the support they need.